uforia/Uforia/docs/database output.md

 Hashed table names
 -----
 The first thing you'll notice are the table names.
 Most of the tables, except the tables *supported_mimetypes* and *files*, have a hashed table which is hashed by MD5.
 The reason why the tablenames are hashed is because the length of the table names could exceed the allowed maximum length.
-How to know which table is belongs to which module will be explained in the next paragraph.
+How to know which table belongs to which module will be explained in the next paragraph.

 Database structure
 -----